wanghaisheng/responsive-landing-page-starter/content/blog/en/smart-marketing-with-django-rasa-nlu-and-vonage.md

 Now to deploy to Heroku type `heroku create vonbot`, this will create your Heroku app.

-Next type `git push Heroku master` and your project will be uploaded to Heroku.
+Next type `git push heroku master` and your project will be uploaded to Heroku.

-Type `_heroku ope_n` and this will open your project in a web browser.
+Type `heroku open` and this will open your project in a web browser.

 ## Deploying to Docker